-The board of MACS has responsibility for the strategic direction and oversight of the operation and management of MACS schools, including St Mary's College.
+The MACS board has responsibility for the strategic direction and oversight of the operation and management of MACS schools, including St Mary's College.
 Clear lines of authority, reporting and delegation from the MACS board through the Executive Director delegate the day-to-day operational management of St Mary's College to its principal.